Advantages And Disadvantages Of Nuclear Energy

 Despite the high level of sophistication of the safety systems of nuclear power plants the human aspect has always an impact.
 Facing an unexpected event or managing a nuclear accident we don't have any guarantee that decisions we took are always the best.
 Two good examples are Chernobyl and Fukushima.

 The constructed nuclear reactors have an expiration date.
 Then, they've to be dismantled, so that main countries producing nuclear energy could maintain a regular number of operating reactors.
-They've to built about 80 new nuclear reactors during the next ten years.

 Nuclear power plants are objectives of terrorist organizations.